 The United States produces only 40% of its annual spices needs, meaning 60% of the spices you see on store shelves are imported.
 This makes the U.S. the world’s largest spice importer and consumer.

-With such a high rate of importation, the government has made it a requirement that all spices be sterilized in one of three ways in order to be sold in the US: fumigation, irradiation and steaming.
+With such a high rate of importation, the government requires that all spices be sterilized in one of three ways in order to be sold in the US: fumigation, irradiation and steaming.

-Irradiation: This process is less harsh than fumigation since gamma rays (yes, radiation) can penetrate even high-density packaging.
+This process is less harsh than fumigation since gamma rays (yes, radiation) can penetrate even high-density packaging.
 More good news is that irradiation does not create residues like fumigation, and aeration is not required.
-In other words, the harmful effects of treating the spices with radiation will be preserved for the consumer upon using the spice.
-The downside is that irradiation reduces the flavor of spices in the process.
-Products treated with this method are required to be labeled with the radura label.
+The downside is that irradiation reduces the flavor and nutrients of spices in the process.
+Products treated with this method require labeling.

 You may be getting more than you bargained for when purchasing non-organic spices.
 The FDA does not require spice manufacturers to label when they mix in other ingredients like flour, sugar, rice or salt to the spices.
 They don’t require the labeling of artificial colors, flavors or preservatives.
 They also do not require spices to be free of contaminants.